 - 4.1 Industrial training shall be conducted as per the Undergraduate General University Regulations.
 In addition, the following shall apply: - 4.2 Continuous Assessment (CA) of the Industrial Training shall constitute assessment by the visiting internal (university) examiner/supervisor (10%) and assessment of the logbook by the on-site (external /organization) supervisor (20%); all leading to a 30% CA of the industrial training. - 4.3 The University Examination (UE) of the Industrial Training shall consist of a final examination oral presentation and assessment of Industrial Training report accompanied by the logbook(s) of the involved student(s).
 The oral presentation shall account for 30% and assessment of the written report shall account for 40% both leading to 70% UE assessment of the industrial training. - 4.4 Assessment of the oral presentation shall involve individual students.
 A group of students sharing the IT placement and thus the work done during the IT may be allowed to deliver a group oral presentation which shall be followed by individual interviews of students constituting the group before a panel of examiners. - 4.5 The oral presentation shall be arranged and conducted in conjunction with the handing in of students' logbooks as per the Undergraduate General University Regulations.
-Only logbooks assessed or verified by the on-site supervisor shall be accepted for the UE whereas a logbook that is not assessed or verified shall cause the respective student to be treated as not having attended Industrial Training hence abscondment and discontinuation from studies. - 4.6 The industrial training reports shall be submitted to the Head of Department seven (7) days prior to the date of the arranged final examination oral presentation. - 4.7 The industrial training shall be assessed in accordance with the following format: - 4.7.1 Form (n): Assessment of Industrial Training by Visiting Examiner (Continuous Assessment) IT placement: .....
+Only logbooks assessed or verified by the on-site supervisor shall be accepted for the UE whereas a logbook that is not assessed or verified shall cause the respective student to be treated as not having attended Industrial Training hence abscondment and discontinuation from studies. - 4.6 The industrial training reports shall be submitted to the Head of Department seven (7) days prior to the date of the arranged final examination oral presentation. - 4.7 The industrial training shall be assessed in accordance with the following format: - 4.7.1 Form (n): Assessment of Industrial Training by Visiting Examiner (Continuous Assessment) IT placement:

 SN Candidate's Reg.
 No Candidate's name Understanding of the field training Logbook keeping and filling (Adherence to the training programme) Adherence to professional ethics and code of conduct General conduct and working relations with team members and other staff Total Reduced Marks (10%)

-Maximu n Marks 20 40 30 10 100 10
+Maximum Marks 20 40 30 10 100 10

 1.

 2.

 3.

 4.

-Name of Assessor/Visiting Supervisor: .....
+Name of Assessor/Visiting Supervisor:

-Assessor's comments if any .....
-Signature: .....
-Date: .....
+Assessor's comments if any Signature: Date:

 SN Candidate's Reg.
-No Candidate's name Understanding of the subject matter Data Collection methodology (both primary and secondary data) Computation, analysis and dissemination of the collected of data Demonstration of practical skills gained Style of presentation and response to questions Total Reduced Marks (30%)
+No Candidate's name Understanding of the subject matter Data Collection methodology (both primary and secondary data) Computation, analysis and dissemination of the collected of data Demonstration of practical skills gained Style of presentation and response to questions Reduced Marks (30%)

-Maximu ım Marks 20 20 20 20 20 100 30
+Data Co primary Comput of the c Total

-1.
+Maximum Marks 0 Unders 05 Data Co primary 0 Compu 20 20 8 Style of question 001 00tal 00 Beduce

-2.
+Maximum 1.
+Marks

-3.
+ı Marks

-4.
+1. ı Marks

-Assessor's comments if any .....
-Signature: .....
-Date: .....
+Assessor's comments if any Signature: Date:

-4.7.3 Form (p): Assessment of Industrial Training Written Report (University Examination):
+4.7.3 Form (p): Assessment of Industrial Training Written Report (University Examination): Name of Candidate(s)/Group Number:

-Name of Candidate(s)/Group Number: .....
-Industrial Training Placement: .....
-Title of Industrial Training Report: .....
-Name of assessor.....
+Industrial Training Placement: Title of Industrial Training Report: Name of assessor.....